 Richard Jefferies (1848-1887) was an authority on agriculture and rural life.
 Best known for his nature writing, he was also an essayist, novelist and mystic.
 The Richard Jefferies Society (Registered Charity No 1042838) was founded in 1950 to promote appreciation and study of his writing.

-Publications include an annual Journal, spring and autumn newsletters, and an annual report along with leaflets and books by and about the author.
-This includes the publication of Volume I of A Peculiarly English Genius: a biography of Richard Jefferies by Andrew Rossabi (a planned three-volume set).
-Volume I is an in-depth study of Jefferies' early years.
-Volume II, covering the years of struggle, will be published on 8 July 2020.
-Volume III completes the years of maturity 1876-1887 (publication date to be announced).
+Richard Jefferies Society publications include an annual Journal, spring and autumn newsletters, and an annual report along with leaflets and books by and about the author.
+Andrew Rossabi (the Society's President) is writing the definitive biography of Richard Jefferies.
+Volume I is an in-depth study of Jefferies' early years (published 2017).
+Volume II covers the years of struggle from 1867-76 (published 8 July 2020).
+Volume III and IV will complete the years of maturity 1876-1887 (publication date to be announced).